nodeshift/nodejs-reference-architecture/docs/development/npm-package-development.md

 * keywords // probably a good idea
 * author // Be the company name? or indivual user? depends on what?
 * license - what license you use is up to you - link out to ref arch recommendation?
-* repository - if this is a public module / private module don't need
+* repository - if this is a public module
 * files
   * add the files that you want to publish
   * something about compiling and pointing to the dist instead of src?